petewanca/projectPete/README.md

 # projectPete
 2020 project.
 At least one new feature added each month.

-### tentative plans so far...
+Tentative plans so far...

 ## february
 1. session storage todo list react app